pub-calculator-io/fraction-to-percent-calculator/readme.txt

 == Usage ==

-Add the Fraction to percent calculator shortcode to your page, post or sidebar:
+Add the Fraction to Percent Calculator shortcode to your page, post or sidebar:

 `[ci_fraction_to_percent_calculator]`

-Add the following code to your template where you would like the Fraction to percent calculator to appear:
+Add the following code to your template where you would like the Fraction to Percent Calculator to appear:

 `<?php display_ci_fraction_to_percent_calculator(); ?>`

 == Screenshots ==

-1. The Fraction to percent calculator Input Form.
+1. The Fraction to Percent Calculator Input Form.
-2. The Fraction to percent calculator Calculation Results.
+2. The Fraction to Percent Calculator Calculation Results.

 == Installation ==

-1. Upload the Fraction to percent calculator /ci_fraction_to_percent_calculator/ folder to the /wp-content/plugins/ directory.
+1. Upload the Fraction to Percent Calculator /ci_fraction_to_percent_calculator/ folder to the /wp-content/plugins/ directory.
-2. Activate the Fraction to percent calculator plugin through the "Plugins" menu in WordPress.
+2. Activate the Fraction to Percent Calculator plugin through the "Plugins" menu in WordPress.

 == Changelog ==

 = 1.0.0 =
-* Initial release of Fraction to percent calculator
+* Initial release of Fraction to Percent Calculator